---Name, date and place of formation, legal structure (e.g., corporation, partnership).

---Significant changes (including dates) in ownership, structure, new products, acquisitions and the like.

---Subsidiaries and degree of ownership, including minority interests.

---Principals and the role they played in the formation of the company.
+- --Name, date and place of formation, legal structure (e.g., corporation, partnership). - --Significant changes (including dates) in ownership, structure, new products, acquisitions, etc. - --Subsidiaries and degree of ownership, including minority interests. - --Principals and their role in the company's formation.